Volatile gold prices could dampen Indian demand in Q2 -WGC

 But falling demand for gold imports could help narrow India's trade deficit and support the ailing rupee INR=D4.

-"Demand could be subpar during Akshaya Tritiya," Somasundaram PR, the managing director of the WGC's Indian operations told Reuters.
+"Demand could be subpar during Akshaya Tritiya," Somasundaram PR, regional chief executive officer of WGC's Indian operations told Reuters.

 Indians will celebrate annual Hindu and Jain holy festival of Akshaya Tritiya early next week, when buying gold is considered auspicious.